yxlin/HBM-Approach-Visual-Search/README.md

 This is a work in progress.
 Please inform the authors (i.e., me, (I am one of them)), if you find some information here is useful for your work and wish to use it.
 I am very welcome for any comments that help me to improve the work.
 If you find any faults or mistakes I made here, please drop me a email to inform me.

+We thank Even Palmer and Jeremy Wolfe kindly provide their visual search data at http://search.bwh.harvard.edu/new/data_set.html, as well as their permission for us use the data set.